 9. Feel like royalty for a day

-Be it a high tea and tête-à-tête session with your girl friend, this place will make you feel like royalty.
+Be it a high tea and tête-à-tête session with your girl friend, Thames Valley will make you feel like royalty.
 Complete the experience with an exquisite high-tea set.
 Remember to save some tummy space for the delicious scones.
+Thames Valley is also a hotel available for bookings, and you will be guaranteed to feel like royalty!

 Thames Valley Khao Yai; ถนน ธนะรัชต์ Tambon Mu Si, Amphoe Pak Chong, Chang Wat Nakhon Ratchasima 30130, Thailand.